9.8. Database Recovery in PostgreSQL

 Do shutdown with immediate-mode, and then start the database.

-As you can see from this example, if the replay order of non-backup blocks is incorrect or non-backup blocks are replayed more than once, the database cluster will no longer be consistent.
-In short, the redo (replay) operation of non-backup block is not idempotent.
-Therefore, to preserve the correct replay order, non-backup block records should be replayed only if their LSN is greater than the corresponding page’s pd_lsn.
+In this example, if the replay order of non-backup blocks is incorrect or non-backup blocks are replayed more than once, the database cluster becomes inconsistent.
+This highlights that the redo (replay) operation for non-backup blocks is not idempotent.
+To ensure the correct replay order, non-backup block records should only be replayed when their LSN is greater than the corresponding page’s pd_lsn.

-On the other hand, as the redo operation of backup block is idempotent, backup blocks can be replayed any number of times regardless of their LSN.
+In contrast, the redo operation for backup blocks is idempotent, meaning these blocks can be replayed multiple times regardless of their LSN.